dropwhile/refid/README.md

 *   similar to UUIDv7, with different tradeoffs

 TimePrefix:
-*   unix timestamp with microsecond precision
+*   unix timestamp with millisecond precision
 *   Compared to UUIDv7
     *   tagging support
     *   48 bits of Unix timestamp milliseconds from epoch (similar to UUIDv7)